fulcrumgenomics/fgbio/tools/develop/ExtractUmisFromBam.md

 4. `C` identifies a cell barcode read
 5. `S` identifies a set of bases that should be skipped or ignored

-The last `<number><operator>` pair may be specified using a '+' sign instead of number to denote "all remaining bases".
+At most one `<number><operator>` pair may use a `+` sign in place of the number to denote "all remaining bases", and it may appear at any position in the read structure.
 This is useful if, e.g., fastqs have been trimmed and contain reads of varying length.

+Note that when a clipping attribute is given via `--clipping-attribute`, every segment except possibly the last must have a fixed length.

 An example would be `10B3M7S100T` which describes 120 bases, with the first ten bases being a sample barcode, bases 11-13 being a molecular index, bases 14-20 ignored, and bases 21-120 being template bases.
 See